Jump to content

 Get set for Istanbul: Essential tips before you go

-Departing from Istanbul Sabiha Gökçen Airport: Busy but efficient
+Departing from Istanbul Sabiha Gökçen Airport: Busy but manageable

-Having recently touched down at Istanbul Airport on the European side of this captivating city, I ventured to explore its counterpart to take off on a short trip: Istanbul Sabiha Gökçen Airport.
+Having recently touched down at Istanbul Airport on the European side of this captivating city, I took the time to really pay attention to each step.
+The airport isn’t huge, but it moves a lot of people every day.

 The check-in process: A DIY adventure